KEA Ethnic Minority Scholarship - The 2019-20 application deadline has passed. Please watch this page for 2020-21 scholarship opportunities.

 Kentucky’s public schools are made of a diverse population of students.
 KEA believes it is important that we have a highly qualified and diverse faculty and staff that is reflective of the population of our state, our students, and our public schools.
 Currently, educators of color comprise only 5% of the Kentucky teaching population, while the state has a 13.7% ethnic minority population.
 (According the to the U.S. Census Bureau) Consequently, many students of color may never see a role model at the front of the classroom who looks like them.

 Last year, KEA established the KEA Ethnic Minority Student Scholarship program.
 The scholarship structure is progressive, meaning that a successful applicant who maintains their eligibilty from year to year may receive up to four consecutive years of financial support.
 During the initial year of the program, KEA funded 8 scholarships, two for each academic year.
-Now that those initial recipents have progressed, there are two Freshman (Year 1) scholarships available.

 A successful Freshman applicant who remains eligible during their undergraduate studies can expect to receive $5000 dispersed over four years as follows: